metomi/rose/sphinx/user-guide/configuration.rst

   Root level setting.
 Specify the name of a builtin application, instead of running a command specified in the ``[command]`` section.
 See also Running Tasks > rose task-run > Built-in Applications Selection

+..
+TODO - create internal link to section on above line

 ``[command]``
   Specify the command(s) to run.
 The default key can be used to define the